iotexproject/w3bstream/README.md

 ### Send a test message to the server

-The following example sends a message to a project running on the Zero-Node.
-The message will become the input for the project's prover:
+znode projects are currently placed inside the folder `test/data`.
+Each project file is composed of a JSON object definition that includes a unique ID for the project, the binary code of the proover, and other parameters.

-For RISC0 Snark Provers:
+The following example sends a message to an example project deployed on the node that makes use of a RISC0 prover, which has project ID 10000:

 ```bash
 wsctl message send -p 10000 -v "0.1" -d "{\"private_input\":\"14\", \"public_input\":\"3,34\", \"receipt_type\":\"Snark\"}"
 ```

-For halo2 Provers [WIP]
+The following example sends a message to an example project deployed on the node that makes use of a Halo2 prover, which has project ID 10001:

 ```bash
 wsctl message send -p 10001 -v "0.1" -d "{\"private_a\": 3, \"private_b\": 4}"